hamzamemon/PorterStemmer/README.md

 # com.xjavathehutt.porterstemmer.PorterStemmer
-Implementation of the com.xjavathehutt.porterstemmer.PorterStemmer algorithm
+Implementation of the PorterStemmer algorithm